nikku/didi/README.md

 ### Declaring Components

-By declaring a component as part of a `didi` module you make it available for consuption by other components.
+By declaring a component as part of a `didi` module you make it available to other components.

 #### `type(token, Constructor)`